What is cremation? What happens to my pet’s body while it’s in your care?

 Do you provide pet cremation service for large animals, like horses?

 It is our goal to one day provide after-care for horses and other large animals.
-In the mean time, please check the following websites for a list of recommended large animal cremation providers:
+In the mean time, here are other resources:

 - The Humane Society – http://www.humanesociety.org/animals/horses/facts/humane_horse_remains_disposal.html